ARMmbed/mbed-os/libraries/mbed/targets/hal/TARGET_Silicon_Labs/TARGET_EFM32/emlib/ReadMe_emlib.txt

 ================ Silicon Labs Peripheral Library ============================

-This directory, "emlib", contains the Silicon Labs Peripheral Support library for the EFM32 series of microcontrollers and EFR4 series for RF transceivers and System-On-Chip devices.
+This directory, "emlib", contains the Silicon Labs Peripheral Support library for the EFM32 and EZR32 series of microcontrollers and System-On-Chip devices.

-The "emlib" SW is designed to support all Silicon Labs EFM and EFR devices, from Gecko revision B and forward.

 Some design guidelines for this library: